-However, new treatment options are proving effective for managing the condition, especially if the person begins therapy in the early stages.
+However, new treatment options are proving effective for managing the condition, especially if the person starts them when the condition is in the early stages.

 How do I know if I have PsA or rheumatoid arthritis?

-In the early stages of both PsA and rheumatoid arthritis, it can be difficult to tell them apart.
+It can be difficult to tell PsA and rheumatoid arthritis apart in the early stages.
 In either case, you will need to consult a rheumatologist to help identify which arthritis type you have.